GEOL 331 Principles of Paleontology

 "Species" are our attempt scientifically to codify traditional "kinds," populations of interbreeding critters that are more or less morphologically uniform.
 Seems easy, but when you scrutinize living diversity in detail, a number of problems come up:

-Fundamentally, we want to be able to define species with precision when, in nature, their boundaries are fuzzy, indistinct, and best described probabilistically.
+The paradox of species criteria: We feel compelled to define species precisely when, in nature, their boundaries are fuzzy, indistinct, and best described probabilistically.

-And yet, living things do seem to group into morphologically distinct populations, even those that reproduce asexually.
-Traditionally, species are morphospecies: "a diagnosible cluster of individuals within which there is a pattern of ancestry and descent, and beyond which there is not"; or, more succinctly, "a bunch of critters that look and act and grow basically the same."
+And yet, living things do seem to group into morphologically distinct populations rather than grading across wide ranges of morphospace without breaks, even those that reproduce asexually.
+Traditionally, species are morphospecies: "a diagnosible cluster of individuals within which there is a pattern of ancestry and descent, and beyond which there is not."
 However, individual variation is a basic attribute of ALL organisms; and geographic variations are very common as well.
 At what point are two different geographic populations different at "the species level"?
-Merck's personal rule of thumb: Populations represent distinct species when they are sufficiently different that hybridization between there individuals reduces their evolutionary fitness.
+Your instructors' personal rules of thumb:

 Speciation: The Origin of Species